Moire driven edge reconstruction in Fractional quantum anomalous Hall states

+Within this framework, the quantity $2\pi l_B^2$ is identified with the area of an effective unit cell defined by commuting translation operators.
+For moir\'{e} materials, this effective unit cell coincides with the moir\'{e} superlattice cell, yielding~\cite{ledwith2020fractional} \be 2\pi l^2_B =\frac{\sqrt{3}}{2}\lambda^2, \ee where $\lambda=a_0/(2\sin(\theta/2))$ is the moir\'{e} lattice constant determined by the twist angle $\theta$.
 In the quantum-wire network representation of the moir\'{e} pattern shown in Fig.~\ref{fig:1}, neighboring wires are separated by a distance $d=\sqrt{3}\lambda/2$, as discussed in Ref.~\cite{hsu2023general}.
 This separation translates into a momentum offset between neighboring wires, $\Delta k=d/l_B^2=2\pi/\lambda$, in direct analogy with the continuum quantum Hall systems~\cite{asasi2021equilibration}.
-Comparing with the bosonized form of the fermion operators, where the Fermi momenta are parameterized as $k_{Fj}^{R/L}=bj\pm k_F^0$, we therefore identify \be b=\frac{2\pi}{\lambda}. \ee This identification shows that the momentum scale $b$ required by the coupled-wire description is naturally supplied by the moir\'{e} superlattice, coinciding with a reciprocal lattice vector $2\pi/\lambda$.
-The present framework is consistent with earlier coupled-wire constructions with $b=0$~\cite{hsu2023general}, while making explicit the role of lattice-enabled umklapp processes.
+Comparing with the bosonized form of the fermion operators, where the Fermi momenta are parameterized as $k_{Fj}^{R/L}=bj\pm k_F^0$, we therefore identify \be b=2\pi/\lambda \ee The momentum scale $b$ required by the coupled-wire description is not imposed externally, rather naturally supplied by the moir\'{e} superlattice, coinciding with a reciprocal lattice vector $2\pi/\lambda$.
+This is consistent with earlier coupled-wire constructions with $b=0$~\cite{hsu2023general}, while making explicit the role of lattice-enabled umklapp processes.

 In the continuum fractional quantum Hall setting, tunneling processes between edge modes at fillings such as $\nu=2/3$ are typically rendered irrelevant by momentum mismatches, which generate rapidly oscillating phase factors~\cite{kane1994randomness}.
 Within the coupled-wire description of a moir\'{e} system, the momentum separation between neighboring wires is fixed by the lattice scale, $\Delta k=2\pi/\lambda$.
 This lattice determined momentum structure raises the possibility that oscillating phases in certain tunneling operators may be compensated by umklapp scattering.
-Whether such processes are actually allowed, however, depends on the microscopic relation between edge state operators and electronic degrees of freedom, which we analyze in the following sections.
+Whether such processes are actually allowed, however, depends on the microscopic relation between low-energy edge state operators and electronic degrees of freedom, which we analyze in the following sections.